 Scordo.com – Italian Food Recipes and Culture

 On the biographical side, I’m a first generation Italian-American and the son of immigrant parents from Pellegrina (Bagnara Calabra), Calabria in southern Italy.
-My parents taught me how to eat well, use my hands, lead a meaningful and good life, and, yes, live like an Italian (which means living uniquely and well)!
+My parents taught me how to eat well, work hard, excel with humility, lead a meaningful and good life, and, yes, live like an Italian!
 Papa and Mamma also taught me about perseverance, craftiness, and compassion.
 Here’s my view on the Italian-American experience.

-I’m a decent tennis player, wine lover, amateur cook, and die hard soccer fan (who wishes he had the talent to turn pro at 17).
-I studied philosophy, linguistics, and psychology and wrote my undergraduate thesis on the mind/body problem and what neuroscience can teach us about mental states and I’m still very interested in the field of cognitive science and how the brain works.
+I’m a decent tennis player and all around athlete, wine lover, amateur cook, and die hard soccer fan (who wishes he had the talent to turn pro at 17 and take one of the elite European soccer leagues by storm!).
+I studied philosophy, linguistics, psychology, and cognitive science and wrote my undergraduate thesis on the mind/body problem and what neuroscience can teach us about mental states; I’m still very interested in the field of cognitive science and how the brain works.
 When my thesis advisor mentioned he mentored David Foster Wallace and that he was a philosophical genius (yet turned to a writing career) I thought a career in academic philosophy, while romantic, wouldn’t be a smart choice.